All Episodes

 You know, Democrats in Congress conducted an investigation.

-I think it was Senate Democrats might have been it, conducted an investigation after Hurricane Katrina to find out if there was price fixing.
+I think it was Senate Democrats might have conducted an investigation after Hurricane Katrina to find out if there was price fixing.

 The Democrats couldn't find any evidence of it.

-I don't I don't see any other industry that controls things from from raw material to retail sale.
+I don't see any other industry that controls things from raw material to retail sale.

-So I I think that there's that I think there has got to be I don't think that the supply demand marketing has been a very important thing to do.
+So I think there has got to be, I don't think that the supply-demand marketing actually has to be in the middle of the oil business.

-Tell me tell me why it is then that that uh or how how it is that the prices in this country are lower than they are anywhere else in the world.
+Tell me why it is then that, or how it is that the prices in this country are lower than they are anywhere else in the world.

-I don't have a I don't have an answer for you uh right off on that.
+I don't have an answer for you right off on that.

 You're a nice guy.